 If you are in an online degree completion program, you must complete the prerequisite courses for your major and many of your general education courses prior to applying for admission.
 To find out what courses are required for each program, visit our Programs and Degrees page and click on the link for your program of interest.
-Additional information on degree requirements can be found on the University Catalog page.
+Additional information on degree requirements can be found in the University Catalog.

 You can review our current transfer equivalency information to assist you in locating articulated (matching) courses between SOU and many community colleges.
 You may also contact your program coordinator to have your transcripts reviewed.